The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-2-html-css-dom/8-events.md

 document.querySelector('#outer').addEventListener('click', testPropagation);
 ```

-When an event is handled by an element that is different from the element that triggered the event, the values of `event.target` and `event.currentTarget` will be different:
-- `event.target` is the Element that fired the event
+- `event.target` is the Element that triggered the event
 - `event.currentTarget` is the Element handling the event

+With event propagation, the element handling the event (`event.currentTarget`) will be a parent of the event that triggered the event (`event.target`)

 To prevent events from bubbling up, use the `event.stopPropagation()` method available on all events: